flutter/website/src/cookbook/forms/focus.md

 ---
-title: "Focus on a Text Field"
+title: Focus on a Text Field
 ---

 When a text field is selected and accepting input, it is said to have "focus."
 Generally, users can focus text fields by tapping on them, and developers can focus text fields using the tools described in this recipe.

 Managing focus is a fundamental tool for creating forms with an intuitive flow.
 For example, say we have a search screen with a text field.
 When the user navigates to the search screen, we can focus the search term text field.
 This allows the user to start typing as soon as the screen is visible, without needing to manually tap on the text field!

 In this recipe, we'll learn how to focus a text field as soon as it's visible